-- (a) Students are able to retake a course only if the evaluation was "F" or "T" in a previous semester. - (b) A course repeat is the repetition of the same course in the following year or later, including the same courses with different instructors.
-A course can only be repeated if credits were not previously earned for it. - (c) A course repeat counts toward the maximum or minimum credits for the semester.
+- (a) You can only retake a course if the evaluation was "F" or "T" in a previous semester. - (b) A course repeat is the repetition of the same course in the following year or later, including the same courses with different instructors.
+You can only repeat a course if you have not earned credits for it yet. - (c) A course repeat counts toward your maximum or minimum credits for the semester.
 If you repeat many courses, it will be difficult for you to graduate in four years. - (d) Even if you pass the repeated course, the original grade will remain in your record and be reflected in your GPA.